 My point is that when the wine world confers greatness on a wine, and it becomes the sort of benchmark that Jamie describes, it is too often thought of as untouchable.
 It becomes heretical to consider DRC as anything other than immaculate.
 Perhaps it is, most of the time, otherwise its greatness would come into question.

 But the expectation of the label has an enormous influence on how it is perceived.
 The privilege of tasting the wine influences our judgement before we even get it into the glass.
-(Like with so many other deluxe wine brands, the Corney & Barrow DRC tasting is very carefully stage-managed - see also Sex, money and Cristal 2009.)
+(Like with so many other deluxe wine brands, the Corney & Barrow DRC tasting is very carefully stage-managed.)
 This judgement is further confounded by the fact that its price and rarity means that so few people are able to taste it and decide for themselves.

 The saying goes that you shouldn't meet your heroes.
 I don't think that's true; you just need to remember that they're only human beings.
 The same goes for wine.